kinetic-flow/arcin-infinitas/README.md

 # Configuration tool

 ![screenshot](https://raw.githubusercontent.com/minsang-github/arcin-infinitas-conf/2d409a6a959842585b2436605bdd933ba42b2959/res/screenshot.png)

+**WARNING:** only use with arcin boards. **Do not** use the firmware flashing tool or the config tool with the official Konami controller plugged in.
+I'm not responsible for any damage.

 Press "Refresh" to update the list of devices.
 Press "Load" to load settings from your controller.
 Press "Save" to save your settings to your controller.